Jammersplit/Randy.js/README.md

 Returns an array with length `numberOfValues`, filled with an ordered sequence of values between `startValue` and `endValue`.
 Think getting random points on a line from start to end.

+`numberOfValues` should be a positive integer.
+Float values will be rounded to the next lowest integer.
+If `numberOfValues` is anything lower than `1`, the function returns an empty array.
+Default is `1`.

-`startValue` and `endValue` can be any number, also negative numbers, and `startValue` doesn't have to be larger than `endValue`.
-Default range is `0` to `1` and one returned value.
-Thus without parameters, this works similar to the default random() function.
+`startValue` and `endValue` can be any number, also negative numbers. `startValue` doesn't have to be smaller than `endValue`.
+Default range is `0` to `1`.

+Note that `startValue` and `endValue` will not be part of the returned array (except if they are identical).

 The optional fourth parameter `maxSpread` controls how much difference is allowed among the generated array values.
 Expects a value from `0` to `1`, with `0` meaning all values in the returned array will be evenly apart, and `1` meaning the largest possible variance between values is allowed.
 Default value is `1`.

-> `numberOfValues` should be any positive integer.
-Float numbers are rounded to the next smallest integer.

-> `startValue` and `endValue` won't be part of the returned array.

 ```javascript
 //get random angles of a circle to draw a pie chart